-- (a) Where a Sports-Related Dispute arises from the application of policies and rules of a SO funded under the Sport Support Program of the Government of Canada, the SDRCC Dispute Resolution Services under Article 4 through Article 7 and doping-related appeals under Article 9, will be free of charge for the Parties subject only to Subsection 6.1(d). - (b) Where a Sports-Related Dispute does not qualify under Subsection 3.2(a): - parties involved can access the SDRCC Dispute Resolution Services on a fee-for-service basis.
-The Parties' written agreement to submit their Sports-Related Dispute for resolution by the SDRCC shall set out which Party(ies) will be responsible for the costs of the SDRCC services and, if applicable, in what proportion; - the SDRCC may require the payment of retainers prior to providing the Dispute Resolution Services, in amounts to be set by the SDRCC based on the nature of services requested; - (iii) if a Party maintains that the SDRCC does not have jurisdiction in a Sports-Related Dispute, another Party may request a Jurisdictional Arbitrator to determine the issue.
-The Jurisdictional Arbitrator shall have the discretion to award costs.
+- (a) Where a Sports-Related Dispute arises at the national level from the application of policies and rules of an SO funded under the Sport Support Program of the Government of Canada, the SDRCC Dispute Resolution Services under Article 4 through Article 9, will be free of charge for the Parties, subject only to Subsection 6.1(d). - (b) Where a Sports-Related Dispute does not qualify under Subsection 3.2(a): - parties involved can access the SDRCC Dispute Resolution Services on a fee-for-service basis.
+The Parties' written agreement to submit their Sports-Related Dispute for resolution by the SDRCC shall set out which Party(ies) or SO will be responsible for the costs of the SDRCC services and, if applicable, in what proportion; - the SDRCC may require the payment of retainers prior to providing the Dispute Resolution Services, in amounts to be set by the SDRCC based on the nature of services requested; - (iii) if a Party maintains that the SDRCC does not have jurisdiction in a Sports-Related Dispute, another Party may request a Jurisdictional Arbitrator to determine the issue.
+The Jurisdictional Arbitrator shall have the discretion to award costs. - (c) Notwithstanding Subsection 3.2(b), SDRCC services will be free of charge for the Parties in all matters arising from the application of the CADP under an SO funded under the Sport Support Program of the Government of Canada.